masquey/RevokeChinaCerts_wiki/ReadMe.md

 * Firefox
     * `CNNIC ROOT` and `China Internet Network Information Center EV Certificates Root` in Firefox 32.
 * Android
-    * `CNNIC ROOT` and `China Internet Network Information Center EV Certificates Root` in Android 5.0.1 and old versions.

-### Attention
-* Windows
-    * You must run the revoking or restoring batch in all users in Windows.
-* Android
     * Pay attention to any certificate errors, it can be ignored in Android.
     * Android not trust certificates which are not in list of system.
+    * `CNNIC ROOT` and `China Internet Network Information Center EV Certificates Root` in Android 5.0.1 and old versions.
 * iOS
     * There are not any ways(Undocumented) to revoke any system root certificates in iOS.